Getting started

 - windsurf not detected

 Tools marked ✓ install automatically.
-GUI-only tools print a manual paste-in step — usually a few lines into a Settings panel.
+GUI-only tools (Cursor, Kimi Code) print a paste-in step instead — usually a few lines into a Settings panel.

-You can run tok0 init again any time.
-It is idempotent: it updates existing hooks in place and only adds tools you’ve installed since.
+You can re-run tok0 init any time.
+It’s idempotent: existing hooks update in place, new tools get added.

 3. Run a command through your agent